hubsienda/qfun/content/faqs/qoobix-faqs.md

 ## How is payment handled?

-At launch, payment is handled outside the application, for example by quotation, invoice, and bank transfer.
-QOOBIX does not require a public checkout flow at launch.
+Payment is handled outside the application, usually by quotation, invoice, and bank transfer.

 ## Can QOOBIX guarantee commercial success?